Confederate Military Railroads

 Augusta, Ga.

 In 1863, Col. Wadley reported turning over to Capt.
 Sims railroad iron that had been laid in Augusta.
-This probably connected the Augusta & Savannah RR to the Georgia RR and thereby to the South Carolina RR -- a move recommended by Lee in early 1862.
+This was 69 tons to connect the 600 yards between the Augusta & Savannah RR to the Georgia RR and thereby to the South Carolina RR -- a move recommended by Ashe in 1861.
 A direct connection between the South Carolina RR and the Augusta & Savannah RR may have been built in late 1864.

 NP, MT 11-15-61